StukFi/opendata/README.md

 2. Create a copy of the file `settings.example.json` in the `scripts` directory and name it `settings.json`.
 In the file change the value of `data_directory` to the path of the directory where you want data to be stored.
 The name of the directory must be `data`.
 For example, `/var/www/html/opendata/data`.
 During development the data directory must be in the `public` directory.

 3. Run `python get_data.py` in the scripts directory.
 This gets the latest measurement data set.
-To download past or multiple data sets, use the `-s` option with a start and end time.
+To download past or multiple data sets, use the `-s` option with a start and an end time.
 Use the `--help` option for more details.

 The `get_data.py` script also generates time series files and a metadata file.
 To generate these files manually run the `time_series.py` and `metadata.py` scripts.